Your Questions, Answered

 No, all of our oils are 100% olive oil and are not watered down or mixed with other oils.
 At Filippo Berio, we take great care to produce authentic, high-quality olive oils, ensuring that the color, aroma, flavor, and scientific characteristics of all our products meet or exceed standards set by the International Olive Oil Council.

-Our Extra Light Olive Oil and Olive Oil are blends crafted from naturally refined olive oil and Extra Virgin Olive Oil, to achieve delicate olive oils with a high smoke point.
-Only the Extra Virgin portion of the blend is Cold Pressed, so we refrain from stating “Cold Pressed” on the front label of this variety.
+Unlike our Extra Virgin Olive Oil, our Extra Light Olive Oil and Olive Oil are blends of refined olive oil and Extra Virgin Olive Oil, to achieve delicate olive oils that have a high smoke point.
+As the refining process involves the application of heat, we are not permitted to state “Cold Pressed” on the front label of these varieties.

 Since olives are classified as stone fruit, much like a peach, each variety has its own distinctive flavor characteristics.
 The olive oil you purchase at the store is a blend of several different varieties, and each lends its own flavor characteristics to the finished product.